ONEARMY/community-platform/CONTRIBUTING.md

 Anybody can create an issue or assign an issue to themselves, and when working on an issue it should be tagged with **in-progress** so that we are aware of what is being worked on.
 Once an issue is in progress we some sort of update to be made within a 1-2 week period (otherwise you should unmark, and possibly unassign if unlikely to come back to it soon).

 When a group of issues has been resolved a pull request to the dev branch should be made, where it will undergo a quick review and test.
-It is expected that the developer will have done thorough testing themselves first, and most pull requests can be quickly merged.
+It is expected that the developer will have done through testing themselves first, and most pull requests can be quickly merged.

 ## 🤓 &nbsp; Javascript style guide